 To assess your DHP application we will need you to upload the following evidence in Section 3 of the form.

-- If you receive Universal Credit, a copy of your UC award letter showing the full breakdown of your award
+- If you receive Universal Credit, a full breakdown of your UC award

-- Proof of your rent i.e a copy or image of your tenancy agreement or rent book
+- Proof of your rent i.e your tenancy agreement or rent statement

 If you do not have this evidence available to upload at the time of completing the application you can send it later at our evidence upload page.

 After you have submitted your form, you may need you to provide further information e.g., bank statements to support your application.
 We will contact you to ask for this if we need to.